Department of Psychiatry

 Professor of Psychological & Brain Sciences

-Bachelor of Arts, University of Illinois, 1972
+Bachelor of Arts, University of Illinois at Chicago, 1972

 Master of Social Work, University of Wisconsin Madison, 1974